WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

-# Signal Preprocessing
+# `preprocess_signals` Module Documentation

-The `PreProcessSignals` module provides preprocessing functions for cleaning sEMG signals prior to their use in feature extraction.
+These functions clean sEMG signals prior to their use in feature extraction.
 Signal processing is broken into 3 parts: notch filtering, bandpass filtering and smoothing.
 Each part has additional functions that support more specific needs, explained in more detail in the module descriptions.

 ## Module Structure